-Activity Level 1 Level 2 Level 3 Level 4 Level 5 Organised events Including performances, competitions, meets and camps INDOOR Up to 100 people with protective measures.
+Activity Level 1 Level 2 Level 3 Level 4 Level 5 O rganised events Including performances, competitions, meets and camps INDOOR Up to 100 people with protective measures.
 Up to 200 people permitted for larger venues where strict 2- metre seated physical distancing and one-way controls for entry and exit can be implemented.
 INDOOR Up to 50 people with protective measures.
 Up to 100 people permitted for larger venues where strict 2- metre seated physical distancing and one-way controls for entry and exit can be implemented.
 INDOOR No organised indoor gatherings.
 INDOOR No organised indoor gatherings.
 INDOOR No organised indoor gatherings.

-OUTDOOR Up to 200 people with protective measures.
-OUTDOOR Up to 100 people with protective measures.
-OUTDOOR Gatherings of up to 15 people.
-OUTDOOR Gatherings of up to 15 people.
-OUTDOOR No organised outdoor gatherings.
+OUTDOOR OUTDOOR OUTDOOR OUTDOOR OUTDOOR Up to 200 people with protective measures.
+Up to 100 people with protective measures.
+Gatherings of up to 15 people.
+Gatherings of up to 15 people.
+No organised outdoor gatherings.
+Activities should be carried out in accordance with public-health advice outlined in this guidance.
+Arts and culture providers must ensure that activities satisfy the requirements of a 'controlled environment' (see Glossary).